xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 #### def __iden_ft_sensor_load_offset__(self):

-> Identification the tcp load and offset with the the Six-axis Force Torque Sensor
+> Identification the tcp load and offset with the Six-axis Force Torque Sensor
 > Note:
 > &ensp;&ensp;&ensp;&ensp;1. only available if firmware_version >= 1.8.3
 > &ensp;&ensp;&ensp;&ensp;2. the Six-axis Force Torque Sensor is required (the third party is not currently supported)